 If you didn't get chills were you ever really a sad teen?

-The demo version has some small differences to the one we eventually got on the album – for example, it's slightly faster and it's obviously a lot more raw, but Morrissey's vocals are largely the same save for a few tics, and if you're a big nerd like me it's a fun look behind the band's curtain, which they haven't taken down for a while.
+The demo version has some small differences to the one we eventually got on the album—for example, it's slightly faster and it's obviously a lot more raw, but Morrissey's vocals are largely the same save for a few tics, and if you're a big nerd like me, it's a fun look behind the band's curtain, which is one they haven't taken down for a while.
 Look forward to more treats of this kind when the reissue is released on October 20.

 Follow Lauren on Twitter.